aniketsharma21/rag_llm/docs/retrieval_pipeline.rst

    retriever_keyword_weight: float = Field(default=_YAML_DEFAULTS.get("retriever_keyword_weight", 0.3))
    retriever_k: int = Field(default=_YAML_DEFAULTS.get("retriever_k", 5))

-Overriding these parameters at runtime requires re-ingestion to maintain vector store consistency.
+These settings allow for fine-tuning of the retrieval process.
+The `retriever_semantic_weight` and `retriever_keyword_weight` control the balance between semantic and keyword search, while `retriever_k` determines the number of documents to retrieve.
+Overriding these parameters at runtime may require re-ingestion to maintain vector store consistency.